jackc/surus/README.md

 # Description

 Surus extends ActiveRecord with PostgreSQL specific functionality.
-At the moment this is limited to hstore.
+It includes hstore and array serializers and helper scopes.

 # Installation

     gem install surus

+    or add to your Gemfile

+    gem 'surus'

 # Hstore

 Hashes can be serialized to an hstore column.

     class User < ActiveRecord::Base
-      serialize :properties, Hstore::Serializer.new
+      serialize :properties, Surus::Hstore::Serializer.new
     end

 Even though the underlying hstore can only use strings for keys and values